- Start up

 Projects and Groups usage #

-OpenLM facilitates monitoring of user activity, and can attribute license usage according to groups and projects.
-This functionality is often applied in order to implement license charge back policy (license usage billing).
+OpenLM facilitates the monitoring of user activity and can attribute license usage according to groups and projects.
+This functionality is often applied in order to implement a license charge back policy (license usage billing).

 License procurement table #

 This window lists all the available licenses’ information resident in the OpenLM database.

 It facilitates taking inventory of the organizational software assets.
 The information presented in this window includes:

 - Feature properties, e.g.: Feature name, Product name, Vendor